 On the basis of our distinction between universals and classes, above, we can now see how these problems are resolved.
 The relation is_a holds exclusively between universals.
 The subclass relation holds exclusively between classes.
 When formulated in OWL, universals are in effect identified with those classes which are their extensions; hence the difference between is_a and subclass becomes invisible.
 However, when building ontologies the difference should be taken into account nonetheless; most simply by including in the asserted part of the ontology only those relations which hold between universals, and allow other sorts of relations to be inferred by the reasoner [19].

+Since universals are not categorized as such in this version of BFO, the instance_of and is_a relations are not part of the current BFO specification, though they are critical for understanding and describing BFO.
+In a future version where universals and particulars are treated explicitly within BFO itself, such that the relata of these relations are properly describable within BFO, these relations will be added to the specification.

 The element_of relation

+BFO only allows two levels, of non-class entities (Urelemente) and classes (just as it allows only the two levels of instances and types).
+Thus a class can never be the element of another class, and a type can never be an instance of another type.

-element_of relation between a class and its elements is to be understood in the usual set-theoretical sense.
+Elucidation: The element_of relation between a class and its elements is to be understood in the usual set-theoretical sense.

 Domain: entity.